-Evidently, at least, based on a hearing with special master Daniel Garrie, a court-appointed subject-matter expert tasked with resolving a disclosure impasse.
+Evidently, at least, based on a hearing with special master Daniel Garrie, a court-appointed subject-matter expert (and co-founder of Law & Forensics) tasked with resolving a disclosure impasse.
 Garrie was attempting to get the company to provide an exhaustive, definitive accounting of where personal data might be stored in some 55 Facebook subsystems.
 Both veteran Facebook engineers, with according to LinkedIn two decades of experience between them, struggled to even venture what may be stored in Facebook’s subsystems.
 “I’m just trying to understand at the most basic level from this list what we’re looking at,” Garrie asked.

 “I don’t believe there’s a single person that exists who could answer that question,” replied Eugene Zarashaw, a Facebook engineering director.
 “It would take a significant team effort to even be able to answer that question.”